 Rothschild, a trained biologist and a member of a prominent banking family, had been recruited to lead MI5’s three-person explosives and counter-sabotage unit.
 However, he was not an artist and needed sketches of the Nazi devices that could be used by intelligence officers to defuse the bombs.
 Luckily, Donald Fish, one of Rothschild’s two colleagues, knew just the right person for the job—his son.

-The letter, stamped “secret,” had been found by Fish’s widow, Jean Bray, as she combed through her husband’s possessions following his 2009 death at the age of 89.
+The letter, stamped “secret,” had been found by Fish’s widow Jean Bray as she combed through her husband’s possessions following his 2009 death at the age of 89.
 The artist’s original drawing, though, had been missing for decades and presumed lost along with dozens of others.
-The BBC reports, however, that a sheaf of more than two dozen of Fish’s drawings were rediscovered this summer by Rothschild’s family as they cleaned out a chest of drawers in the family house in Suffolk, England, a quarter-century after the intelligence officer’s death.
-Rothschild’s daughter, Victoria Rothschild Gray, gave the sketches to Bray.
+The BBC reports, however, that a sheaf of more than two dozen of Fish’s drawings were rediscovered in 2015 by Rothschild’s family as they cleaned out a chest of drawers in the family house in Suffolk, England, a quarter-century after the intelligence officer’s death.

 “I didn’t know that the drawings existed,” said Fish’s widow, according to an article in the Gloucestershire Echo.
 “He always kept the letters, but nobody knew what had happened to the drawings.
 We presumed that they had been destroyed or lost.”